mlowery/git-push-devstack/README.md

 gpd was built for OpenStack developers who want to code locally and automate the copy-to-DevStack-VM-and-restart-services sequence.

+Where [Vagrant](http://www.vagrantup.com/) might be used for sharing files with local DevStack VMs, gpd automates the sharing of files with remote DevStack VMs.

 With gpd, `git
-push` serves as a mechanism for copying changes from your laptop (or wherever you code) to your DevStack VM. `git push` also serves as a mechanism to trigger any restarts or other actions upon uploading new code.
+push` serves as a mechanism for copying changes from your laptop (or wherever you code) to your [DevStack](http://devstack.org/) VM. `git push` also serves as a mechanism to trigger any restarts or other actions upon uploading new code.

 ## Requirements